-- Post signage to establish credentials of the business such as sales tax permit and business licenses. - Provide safety signage as appropriate such as "Do Not Enter" or "Spill Kit." - Post only signs in good repair of good taste and not offensive. - 4) Display association membership signs.
+- Post signage to establish credentials of the business such as sales tax permit and business licenses.
+Display association membership signs. - 2) Provide required informational sign for employees as required by state and federal law. - Post only signs in good repair of good taste and not offensive.